 The case, which could decide the fate of the Affordable Care Act, will likely have repercussions for hospitals and health systems.

 The Supreme Court heard oral arguments in California v.
-Texas Tuesday morning, an ongoing case which could decide the fate of the Affordable Care Act (ACA) and have repercussions for hospitals and health systems.
+Texas Tuesday morning, an ongoing case that could decide the fate of the Affordable Care Act (ACA) and have repercussions for hospitals and health systems.

 Tuesday's hearing was the two-year culmination of the latest legal challenge to the landmark healthcare legislation passed in March 2010.